5 Ways to Promote Focus and Mindfulness

 Did you know that people who meditate regularly are believed to have the ability to decrease brain activity associated with the wandering mind?
 Research shows that people who meditate (compared to non-meditators) have more stability in the posteromedial cortex, an area of the brain that is associated with mind-wandering and spontaneous thought.

-Sitting meditation is one of the simplest concepts that exits.
+Sitting meditation is one of the simplest concepts that exists.
 All you need to do is sit and focus on breathing in and breathing out.
 If you’ve never meditated before, you’ll find your mind wanders…A LOT.
 The more you practice, however, the more you’ll find you can focus on each breath moving slowly in and gently out of your body.

 If you’re new to meditation, you’ll find there are tons of resources that can help.
-From meditation apps to guided meditation audios online, there is a wealth of resources that can help you get started with a regular meditation practice.
+From meditation apps to guided meditation audios online, there are a wealth of resources that can help you get started with a regular meditation practice.
 Doing so is something that can have a profound effect on promoting focus and mindfulness.

 We live in a world where distractions are everywhere.
 Want to increase your focus and live more mindfully?
 We can’t say we blame you.
 The power of focus and mindfulness can truly be life-changing.

 If at first the practice of mindfulness doesn’t come easily, give it some time.
 Bring yourself back to what you’re doing in the present moment as many times as it takes until it’s something that comes to you naturally.
 We’ve seen the results in our own lives and understand personally just how powerful the shift can be.

 Do you regularly practice mindfulness in your own life?
 We’d love to hear about it in the comments below, or reach out to us today.